pkgems/emeralt/readme.md

 - Developer-frendly

 ### Contributions
 Wanted!
-See Issues and Contribution Guidelines.
+See Issues.
 Feel free to contact me at `stackdumper@gmail.com`

 ---